Defining Training Success

 That takes us to Kirkpatrick’s Level 2 evaluation where one measures learning i.e. acquiring knowledge, developing / improving skills, or changing attitude.
 So if we ask the right questions and utilize the right pre and post-tests to show that learning has indeed taken place, then can we say that the training was successful?

-By now you should know the routine, It depends In their article Ensuring Learning Transfer authors Roy Pollock and Andy Jefferson presented the following equation to define the result of training:
+By now you should know the routine, it depends.
+In their 2012 ATD article Ensuring Learning Transfer authors Roy Pollock and Andy Jefferson presented the following equation to define the result of training:

 Results = Learning x Transfer

 In a survey by McKinsey & Company, only 25 percent of business managers said that training and development contributed measurably to business performance.
-How do your figures compare to this?
+How do your figures compare to this, and how do we move the needle on that underwhelming statistic?

 Leave a Reply